oracle-livelabs/sprints/analytics/sprint-faw-configure-homepage/faw-configure-homepage.md

 # How do I configure my homepage in Fusion Analytics Warehose (FAW)?
 Duration: 2 minutes

-When logging into your FAW instance for the first time, you will need to configure your homepage.
-You can personalize your homepage with your favorite cards and your favorite reports and this allows you to access your most used objects easily within the homepage.
+When logging into your FAW instance, you land on your homepage.
+You can personalize your homepage with your favorite cards (KPIs) and your favorite reports.
+This allows you to access your most frequently used objects easily from your homepage.
 There are two sections of the homepage:
 * Left side: Keep all key KPIs that you monitor on the left side of the homepage
 * Right side: Keep links to access your favorite or frequently used reports on the right side of the homepage

     ![Homepage](images/homepage.png)

 The following steps will show you how to configure your homepage in FAW: